TERMS AND CONDITIONS

 The Subscriber is responsible for creating a back-up copy of any important or critical information that is stored on the Service prior to storing on the InterCloud9 system.

-InterCloud9 may automatically amend this Terms of Service Agreement at any time by (i) posting a revised agreement on the InterCloud9 Web site, and/or (ii) sending information regarding the Terms of Service amendment to the email address Subscriber provides to InterCloud9.
+InterCloud9 may automatically amend this Terms and Conditions Agreement at any time by (i) posting a revised agreement on the InterCloud9 Web site, and/or (ii) sending information regarding the Terms and Conditions amendment to the email address Subscriber provides to InterCloud9.
 Subscriber is responsible for regularly reviewing the InterCloud9 Web site to obtain timely notice of such amendments.
-Subscribers will be deemed to have accepted these amended InterCloud9 Terms of Service if Subscriber continues to use InterCloud9 service after such amended Terms of Service have been posted or information regarding such amendment has been sent to Subscriber.
-Otherwise, this Terms of Service Agreement may not be amended except in writing signed by both parties.
+Subscribers will be deemed to have accepted these amended InterCloud9 Terms and Conditions if Subscriber continues to use InterCloud9 service after such amended Terms and Conditions have been posted or information regarding such amendment has been sent to Subscriber.
+Otherwise, this Terms and Conditions Agreement may not be amended except in writing signed by both parties.

 Subscribers may enter into transactions with advertisers on the Services.